 The Command Interpreter (CI) is a part of the main system firmware.
 The CI provides much of the same functionality as the SMT, while adding some low-level setup and diagnostic functions.
 Enter the CI from the SMT by selecting menu 24.8.
 See the included disk or the zyxel.com web site for more detailed information on CI commands.
-Enter 8 from Menu 24 - System Maintenance.
-A list of valid commands can be found by typing help or ? at the command prompt.
+Enter 8 from Menu 24-

+System Maintenance.
+A list of valid commands can be found by typing help or? at the command prompt.
 Type "exit" to return to the SMT main menu when finished.

-Figure 147 Command Mode in Menu 24
+Figure 149 Command Mode in Menu 24

-Menu 24 - System Maintenance
+''' Menu 24 - System Maintenance

 1. System Status

 2. System Information and Console Port Speed

 3. Log and Trace

 4. Diagnostic

 5. Backup Configuration

 6. Restore Configuration

 7. Upload Firmware

 8. Command Interpreter Mode

 9. Call Control

 10. Time and Date Setting

 11. Remote Management

-Enter Menu Selection Number:

-Figure 148 Valid Commands
+Figure 150 Valid Commands

+'''

-Copyright (c)) 1994 - 2004 ZyXEL Communications Corp.
+Copyright (c) 1994 - 2004 ZyXEL Communications Corp.

-ras> ?
+ras>?

 Valid commands are:

 sys exit device ether

-wan poe ip ppp
+wan poe usb ip

-bridge hdap lan
+ppp bridge hdap

 ras>

+'''